Courses at Project enVision

 Looking for our Tutor Program?
 Read more here.

 The Java course is ideal for students from 5th grade onwards. enVision has created an excellent curriculum to introduce all the basic concepts of Java in a fun and engaging manner.
 The course covers all the essentials including variables, arithmetic and logical operations, string manipulations, arrays, functions, user interface, user input, and basic ai.
 It also introduces the students to advanced topics like object oriented programming and GUI interfaces.
 There are 5 different levels for Java, each one more advanced then its predecessor.
 This course is taught as either four sessions of two hours each or five sessions of 1.5 hours each.
 This is taught using an online website called repl.it.
-Please bring a Java IDE (Eclipse, Netbeans, Intellij, etc.), or a registered account on repl.it along with your computer.
+Please bring a Java IDE (Eclipse, Netbeans, Intellij, etc.), or a registered account on repl.it along with your computer (if specified).

 Our Python courses are ideal for students interested in getting into computer science.
 We recommend students from 4th grade onwards attend these classes.
 Project enVision has 5 levels of Python Courses, ranging from simple Python text-games, to complicated Gravity simulators.
 We go over using public API(s) for development, and how Python is used in the real life work environment.
 Additionally, students learn how to analyze large data samples.
-Please bring PyCharm Education preinstalled on your computer.
+Please bring PyCharm Education preinstalled on your computer (if specified).

 HTML/Web Development Courses